Isaac Rebow: Politics

 Following the Glorious Revolution of 1689, the Whigs gained control of political power in Colchester, with Rebow the dominant figure in the party locally.
-According to the historian Andrew Phillips, "as a political 'boss' [Rebow] was ruthless in his pursuit of electoral victory".
+According to the historian Andrew Phillips, "As a political 'boss' [Rebow] was ruthless in his pursuit of electoral victory".
 In the 1690s a practice emerged in Colchester of selling free burgess status to political supporters to secure election victories, with Rebow being one of those accused of doing so.
-This led to costly disputes which damaged the borough's finances, leading to many of its assets being mortgaged and, after Rebow's death, to the loss of its charter in 1742.
+This led to costly disputes that damaged the borough's finances, leading to many of its assets being mortgaged and, after Rebow's death, to the loss of its charter in 1742.
 Against this background, Rebow held, at one time or another, all of Colchester's most significant political roles.
 He was MP for Colchester in most of the parliaments between 1689 and 1722, being consistently recorded as a Whig, and also served at different times as the borough's mayor, recorder and high steward.

 Rebow was elected as MP for the first time in 1689, serving in the Convention Parliament which offered the throne to William III and Mary II.
 He lost his seat in the following year's election, despite petitioning twice that he had won the most votes.
 Three polls had been taken, with Rebow topping all of them but with different totals.
 He refused to attend a scrutiny called by the mayor John Potter, some of his votes were discounted, and his majority was overturned.

 While he was out of Parliament, Rebow was appointed to the Commission of the Peace in 1690, examining "dangerous persons" who had tried to leave the country, and as Vice-Admiral of Essex in August 1692, being paid £150 a year until 1697 to impress 300 men and gathering information about goods being smuggled from Holland in 1696.

 He was re-elected to the House of Commons in a November 1692 by-election and secured a new charter for Colchester in August 1693.
 This reinstated the town's charter of 1663, replacing those of 1684 and 1688 which had reduced the number of assistants, common councillors and aldermen, excluded the free burgesses from elections, required officers to be Church of England communicants, and empowered the king and Privy Council to remove officers at will.
 In 1694 he became a freeman of Colchester.